 Once you’ve experienced the Avon Walk, it’s part of your life forever.
 A special memory.
 A reminder that hope and commitment truly can change the world.
 This is why so many Avon Walkers and Volunteers come back year after year.
 The energy is contagious.
 The sense of optimism and joy is totally invigorating.
 And the opportunity to change more lives?
 Simply irresistible.

+From 2003-2011, 34,601 Avon Walkers have participated two or more times.
+4,818 have participated 5 or more times, and 474 have participated 10 or more times!
 With a little experience, fundraising becomes surprisingly easy.
-Repeat Avon Walk participants raise an average of $2,700 each–compared with new participants, who raise an average of $2,400 per person.
-In becoming one of our alumni, you’ll gain the power (and fundraising dollars) to make even make an even bigger difference in the fight to end breast cancer.
+Repeat Avon Walk participants raise an average of $2,700 each — compared with new participants, who raise an average of $2,400 per person.
+In becoming an Avon Walk alumni, you’ll gain the power (and fundraising dollars) to make even make an even bigger difference in the fight to end breast cancer.

 Total Funds Raised: $9,464